Book Summary: The Forty Rules of Love by Elif Shafak

 Ella Rubinstein’s Life

-The novel opens in Northampton, Massachusetts, where Ella Rubinstein lives a seemingly perfect but unfulfilled life as a housewife.
-Her marriage to David is strained, and her relationship with her children is distant.
-Ella takes a job as a reader for a literary agency and is assigned to review a manuscript titled Sweet Blasphemy, written by Aziz Z. Zahara.
+The book begins with Northampton, Massachusetts, where Ella Rubinstein lives a seemingly ideal but not fulfilled life as a housewife.
+The marriage she has with David is in a rocky state, and the relationship between her kids is distant.
+Ella accepts a job as a reader at an agency for literary work, and she is given the task of reviewing the manuscript Sweet Blasphemy, which was composed by Aziz Z. Zahara.

 Sweet Blasphemy: Shams of Tabriz

-Intrigued by the manuscript, Ella begins corresponding with Aziz via email.
-Aziz’s philosophical insights and openness gradually challenge Ella’s worldview, leading her to question her beliefs about love and faith.
+Infatuated by the book, Ella begins corresponding with Aziz through email.
+Aziz’s philosophical insight and his transparency gradually challenge Ella’s view of the world, and she begins to question her assumptions about religion and love.

 Part 2: Water – The Dance of Love